 Rev. Frank Richardson, Perryville Methodist Church pastor, represented the Ku Klux Klan at the funeral services of Mr Henry Stone at Bellevue Cemetery.
-The widow requested a Klan funeral, but owing to city ordinances, masked Klansmen could not
+The widow requested a Klan funeral, but owing to city ordinances, masked Klansmen could not participate within city limits.
+The Klan, in the end, observed the law, and did not attempt to hold the service as their members would have to be unmasked.
+132

 Legal action was taken in Fayette Circuit Court against the Ku Klux Klan for misrepresenting facts to its members, paying the Grand Dragon \$60,000 a year, and misappropriating funds, hiding firearms in meeting rooms to intimidate disagreeing members.
 Interestingly, just below this article was a notice that "Many persons are planning to see the 'The Birth of a Nation,' the greatest motion picture ever made, coming to the Colonial Theatre."
 The Birth of a Nation extolled the goodness of the Klan and totally denigrated African Americans and the Union Army after the Civil War.
 It was one of the most racist films ever made, and the fact that the notice appeared at all indicates the racist attitude of the Messenger at the time.
 133 President Woodrow Wilson, a southern white supremacist and segregationist, purportedly said of the film, "It's like writing history with lightning.
 My only regret is that it is all so terribly true."
 There is, however, little real evidence that Wilson ever said that.
-D.

-W. Griffith, producer of the film, used some of Wilson's own writing as captions in the silent film.134
+D. W. Griffith, producer of the film, used some of Wilson's own writing as captions in the silent film.
+134

 About two to three thousand Klansmen attended a meeting near Atoka on 19 June 1925 with Rev J W Hardee of Lexington speaking, and a large cross being burned.
 At the time, Atoka was one of the main African American communities in Boyle County.
 Note was made that the Klan has not been very active lately, but this indicates that the organization is "taking on new life" and that another big meeting is planned for the Perryville area.
-135 at such events.
+135 permission should be given to members to be masked at such events.
 The Klan, represented by Mrs. Ott of the state KKK, explained that the Klan favors observing the law, and pure Americanism.
 No action was taken.
 This is the last mention I find in either the Advocate or the Messenger of Klan activities in Danville until after 1939.
 136

 The Danville City Commission heard three women representing the Ku Klux Klan on 3 Aug 1926.
 The women requested that the city consider repeal of the anti-mask ordinance.
-The women noted that the hoods are required regalia at Klan funerals, and that permission should be given to members to be masked
+The women noted that the hoods are required regalia at Klan funerals, and that